Scott-Lab-QBI/hpc_pipeline/README.md

 ### Permission denied when launching a job
-If you tried to run a launch file (e.g. `./launch_TEMPLATE.sh`) and got a permission denied error, you may need to make the file executable, try the following (substituting the filename for whatever file you were trying to run
+If you tried to run a launch file (e.g. `./launch_TEMPLATE.sh`) and got a permission denied error, you may need to make the here](https://www.mrtechnique.com/how-to-set-up-ssh-keys-on-a-mac/#copy-key)file executable, try the following (substituting the filename for whatever file you were trying to run
 ```
 chmod a+x launch_TEMPLATE.sh
 ```